Lam Research (NASDAQ:LRCX) Releases Q4 2023 Earnings Guidance

-Lam Research (NASDAQ:LRCX – Get Rating) issued an update on its fourth quarter 2023 earnings guidance on Wednesday morning.
+Lam Research (NASDAQ:LRCX – Get Rating) updated its fourth quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $4.25-$5.75 for the period, compared to the consensus estimate of $5.63.
 The company issued revenue guidance of $2.80 billion-$3.40 billion, compared to the consensus revenue estimate of $3.47 billion.
 Lam Research also updated its Q4 guidance to $4.00-5.50 EPS.

+Several research firms have recently weighed in on LRCX.
+Morgan Stanley increased their price objective on Lam Research from $404.00 to $550.00 in a research report on Thursday, January 26th.
+B. Riley increased their price objective on Lam Research from $390.00 to $440.00 and gave the company a neutral rating in a research report on Monday, January 23rd.
+Wells Fargo & Company increased their price objective on Lam Research from $410.00 to $470.00 and gave the company an equal weight rating in a research report on Thursday, January 26th.
+Sanford C. Bernstein lowered Lam Research from an outperform rating to a market perform rating in a research note on Monday, March 13th.
+Finally, StockNews.com assumed coverage on Lam Research in a research note on Thursday, March 16th.
+They issued a buy rating for the company.
+Seven analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus target price of $492.10.

 Lam Research Dividend Announcement

-In other Lam Research news, Director Abhijit Y. Talwalkar sold 881 shares of the company’s stock in a transaction on Monday, April 3rd.
-The shares were sold at an average price of $524.09, for a total transaction of $461,723.29.
-Following the sale, the director now directly owns 13,881 shares of the company’s stock, valued at $7,274,893.29.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 0.35% of the company’s stock.
+In related news, Director Abhijit Y. Talwalkar sold 881 shares of the firm’s stock in a transaction dated Monday, April 3rd.
+The stock was sold at an average price of $524.09, for a total value of $461,723.29.
+Following the transaction, the director now owns 13,881 shares in the company, valued at $7,274,893.29.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Company insiders own 0.35% of the company’s stock.

 Hedge Funds Weigh In On Lam Research